 |Nightly build of upcoming point release||http://qgis.org/debian-nightly-release|

 |Nightly build of upcoming point release with ubuntugis dependencies||http://qgis.org/ubuntugis-nightly-release|

 |Long Term Release (available after 2.10 release)||(2.8.x Wien)||Release||http://qgis.org/debian-ltr|

 |Nightly build of upcoming point release with ubuntugis dependencies||http://qgis.org/ubuntugis-nightly-ltr|

 |Distribution||Version||Codename||Also available based on ubuntugis dependencies?|

 Add the lines for one of the repositories to your /etc/apt/sources.list:

 deb *repository* *codename* main deb-src *repository* *codename* main

-deb http://qgis.org/debian wheezy main deb-src http://qgis.org/debian wheezy main
+deb http://qgis.org/debian jessie main deb-src http://qgis.org/debian jessie main

-If you want packages based on ubuntugis dependencies you also need to add following lines:
+If you use one of our ubuntugis based repositories you also need to add following line:

 deb http://ppa.launchpad.net/ubuntugis/ubuntugis-unstable/ubuntu *codename* main